The By-Laws of

 Section 4.
 Membership Meetings

-The Bi-Annual meeting to hold Corporation Board of Directors election, will be held the second week in every other January,
+A. The Bi-Annual meeting to hold Corporation Board of Directors election, will be held the second week in every other January, during odd years.

 ARTICLE IV – DUES